-In Time Mode, the MD plus displays in time units using the format AA:BB.
+In Time Mode, the Accu-Set plus displays in time units using the format AA:BB.
 By default AA:BB represents minutes (AA) and seconds (BB).
 Optionally, it can be configured to represent hours (AA) and minutes (BB) or other user-defined units with a 1:60 relationship.
-When setting Items which are configured in engineering units, the programmed value is the determined by the formula (AA \ 60) + BB.
+When setting Items which are configured in engineering units, the programmed value is the determined by the formula (AA 60) + BB.
 In HH:MM displays, this is the total number of minutes.
 In MM:SS displays, this is the total number of seconds.
+Do not use this mode in Open-Loop operation (see pg.
+10).